-She spent one season as a development squad coach, before taking on the role as assistant manager in May 2016, assisting interim first-manager George Parris.
+She spent one season as a development squad coach, before taking on the role as assistant manager in May 2016, working alongside interim first-manager, George Parris.

 Merricks worked with Parris in the build-up to the successful 2016 Women's Premier League Championship Play-off Final victory over Sporting Club Albion, and the subsequent 2017 FA Women's Super League Spring Series.